-News Center > Entergy Implements Leadership Succession Plan
+News Release > Entergy Implements Leadership Succession Plan

 Entergy Implements Leadership Succession Plan

 Chairman and CEO Wayne Leonard announces he will retire on Jan.
 31, 2013; Executive Vice President and CFO Leo Denault will become Chairman and CEO